david-dick/firefox-marionette/README.md

 ## fill\_login

-This method searchs the [Password Manager](https://support.mozilla.org/en-US/kb/password-manager-remember-delete-edit-logins) for an appropriate login for any form on the current page.
+This method searches the [Password Manager](https://support.mozilla.org/en-US/kb/password-manager-remember-delete-edit-logins) for an appropriate login for any form on the current page.
 The form must match the host, the action attribute and the user and password field names.

     use Firefox::Marionette();
     use IO::Prompt();